rkapoor10/quiz-app/README.md

 # Kwizzit

 *Kwizzit a SwiftUI product.*
-Kwizzit is a Anime based quiz app.
+Kwizzit is an Anime based quiz app.

 ## Live Link